jjohannes/gradle-project-setup-howto/README.md

 │   ├── version.txt           - Defines the version of the software all Modules share
 │   ├── jdk-version.txt       - Defines Java version used in the project
 │   ├── libs.versions.toml    - Version catalog defines versions of 3rd party modules
-│   ├── versions/build...     - 3rd party version restirctions if needed
+│   ├── versions/build...     - 3rd party version restrictions if needed
 │   ├── aggregation/build...  - Aggregated reports for the whole project
 │   ├── plugins/build...      - Define which 3rd party plugins are used and their versions
 │   │   └── src/main/kotlin   - Individual plugin configurations (aka Convention Plugins)